begumakince/mood-check-dapp/README.md

 - Improve code readability and documentation
 - Support problem-solving during development

-All architectural decisions, integrations, and final code review were done by the developer.
+*All architectural decisions, integrations, and final code reviews were performed by the developer.*

+---